AkshatGada/Getting-Started-/README.md

 ```

-## Step 4: Check Transaction Status via the Bridge API
+## Step 4: Check Transaction Status via the Transaction API

-Before proceeding with claiming the asset, you need to verify its current status using the Bridge API.
+Before proceeding with claiming the asset, you need to verify its current status using the Transaction API.
 This step is typically performed using Postman or a cURL command.

 ### API Endpoints